tyao-t/physical_talent/README.md

-## Inspiration
 Earlier this year I built a project named handicap$, which was a mock of an industry standard (sports) betting site, but our goal has always been to offer some very unique betting categories other than just which team will win a match.
 Back then, we used machine learning to predict the precise possibility of each country winning the next International Olympiad in Informatics (IOI) and which university is most likely going to win the next Putnam Competition.

 This time, we want to build a betting category on players' placements in the NBA draft.
 Just as always, we wanted to opt for a quantitative approach instead of relying on experience.
 We wanted to answer questions such as: What is the likeliness of Player A selected as one of the first 40 picks, or which side has higher chances of winning this head-to-head matchup--Player B's placement versus Player C's placement +7.5, etc.?
 We also wondered, [what made Giannis Antetokounmpo an almost lottery draft pick back then when he was only playing in the B-league of Greece](http://www.draftexpress.com/gallery/GiannisAntetokounmpo/1392220947.jpg)?
 Was it because that his size and physical talent?
 Did that make such a difference?

-## What it does, how we built it and what we learned
 The above two questions can be influenced by a wide variety of factors, but we decided to explore how accurately we can predict a player's placement in an NBA draft given their body (physical measurements).
 We obtained our dataset, which details the critical measures (height, wingspan, age, speed, bench, etc.) of players who entered the NBA draft combine, from https://data.world/achou/nba-draft-combine-measurements.
 For simplicity and demonstration purposes, we omitted all but three factors: wingspan minus height, reach minus height, and body fat of a player, as well as his placement in the NBA draft.
 We then trained with Tensorflow and Keras a machine learning model on Google Cloud's AI Platform and deployed it under production mode there as well.

 There are several reasons why we chose Google Cloud.
 Firstly, GCP's BigQuery is an extremely potent and advanced Data Warehouse that supports fast and secure transfer of huge volumes of data.
 That is it makes data storage and querying fast, scalable, and reliable.
 We need to understand that although in our example, we only had a few hundred rows in our dataset, for a highly robust machine learning model to be built in real life, we sometimes will need to collect and handle millions (if not trillions) of data instances (rows).
 This is what a typical relational database cannot handle.
 In the meantime, BigQuery is extremely easy to use as well as it supports most SQL query statements.